Skip to main content

 When the time feels right, try speaking to them about the challenges and risks of being a young person in a relationship with someone who is older, which you can find on the ‘Basics’ tab.

-• do they feel comfortable around their partner?
+• do you feel comfortable around your partner?

-• can they say no to something their partner is asking them to do?
+• can you say no to something your partner is asking you to do?

-• can they have a different opinion from their partner, without it leading to an argument?
+• can you have a different opinion from your partner, without it leading to an argument?

-• does their partner pressure them to do things they don’t want to do?
+• does your partner pressure you to do things you don’t want to do?

-• does their partner make them feel guilty or bad?
+• does your partner make you feel guilty or bad?

-• do they trust their partner when they are not with them?
+• do you trust your partner when you are not with them?

 Whatever they say, it is important not to tell them what to do, or to put pressure on them to end their relationship.
 Whatever they choose to do must be their decision.